vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Candraprabha) Vâ 47.
 5-6 and 77.
 76, M 14.3 and 121.
 7. Br.
 III.

-13. 77 Aciravati- (r. falling into Sarayü) one
+13. 77 Aciravati- (r. falling into Sarayū) one

 of the ten great rivers mentioned in "Questions of Milinda' (SBE vol. 35 p.
 171).
 It is Rapti in Oudh on which Srāvasti was situated.
 Var.